 Patients with schizophrenia exhibit abnormal thinking and experience visual and auditory hallucinations.
 They may be plagued by delusions, or false beliefs and maybe awkward in their body movements.

 Schizophrenic patients may appear extremely detached, withdrawing from relationships and activities to the point that they seem not to be participating in everyday life.
 They may stop interacting with others, speak less and less, and even become unwilling or unable to maintain a regular hygiene routine.
+Such a condition seems negative symptoms of schizophrenia treatment.

 The cognitive symptoms of schizophrenia are more subtle.
 These may appear as difficulties in absorbing information, problems with memory, and an inability to concentrate.
 Preoccupied with the troubled and troubling workings of their minds, patients become incapable of relating to, or coping with, the external world.